How to Use a Miter Saw

+I created a video, so you can see how to safely use a miter saw.
 Before you watch the video — a few necessary words of caution:

 The viewer assumes all responsibility and liability associated with the hazards of woodworking.
 Pretty Handy Girl is not responsible for any errors or omissions that may be present in this tutorial.
 She also assumes no liability for any action or inaction of a viewer.